blog.circusgeek

 After getting home I was so curious on how it was pulled off, so I found this short video.
 Pretty interesting stuff.
 Actors were motion captured (body and face) in a big white empty room, sometimes seeing live rough digital renderings of the Avatar world while ‘filming’.
 Once the actors were finished, James Cameron could wander around with a virtual camera (which plays back the rough digital render), which allowed him to record at whatever angles, motion, or distance he wanted.
 Pretty cool technology.
 Spoiler warning: If ya haven’t seen the movie, you might want to avoid the video.

-2 replies on “Avatar”
+2 responses to “Avatar”

 Totally dug Avatar, I expected mediocre and was given something mesmerizing.
 Gonna go see it again at Living Room when it’s released there.